Sallie Krawcheck: Ellevest

 Krawcheck is the co-founder and CEO of Ellevest, a digital investment platform for women.
 Ellevest's goal is to work to close the gender investing gap in the U.S. by "redefining investing for women."

-Accolades
+Recognition

 Krawcheck appeared in the top ten Forbes list of The World's 100 Most Powerful Women in 2005 and 2006.
 (2005 List) In 2008, she was named to Investment Advisor magazine's IA 25, the list of the 25 most influential people in and around the investment advisory business.
 She was recognized by the World Economic Forum as one of its Young Global Leaders.
 In 2012, she was credited by The Daily Beast as remaining one of the "rare honest voices on Wall Street."
 In December 2017, she was listed in a TechCrunch feature on 42 women succeeding in tech that year.

 Krawcheck established a needs-based scholarship at her former secondary school, Porter-Gaud, awarding full tuition to students of exceptional aptitude.

+Personal life

+Krawcheck is married to financier Gary Appel, with whom she has a son and a daughter.